osm2pgsql-dev/osm2pgsql-website/_manual/04-geometries.md

 multiple ways how such a geometry can be invalid.
 For instance, if the boundary of a polygon is drawn in a figure eight, the result will not be a valid polygon.
-The database will happily store such invalid polygons, but this can lead to problems later, when you try to draw them or do calculations (such as the area) based on the invalid geometry.
+The database will happily store such invalid polygons, but this can lead to problems later, when you try to draw them or do calculations based on the invalid geometry (such as calculating the area).

 You can use the [Areas view of the OpenStreetMap inspector](https://tools.geofabrik.de/osmi/?view=areas){:.extlink} to help